 Must do Brisbane: 6 ways to experience Mount Coot-tha

 The definition of a mountain is a steep-sided hill at least 600 metres above sea level.
-In that case, there aren’t technically any mountains in Brisbane so anything that vaguely resembles a slightly large hill is called a mountain.
+Though there aren’t technically any mountains in Brisbane, anything that vaguely resembles a slightly large hill is called a mountain.

-What it lacks in height though, it makes up for in the number of recreational activities on offer from sunrise to well after sunset.
-In Brisbane, people flock to it.
+What it lacks in height though it makes up for in the number of recreational activities on offer from sunrise to well after sunset, and in Brisbane, people flock to it.

-Mount Coo-tha Forest has more than 1500 hectares of open eucalypt forest waiting to be explored, with picnic areas, creeks, and waterfalls plus over 31 kilometres of tracks.
+Mount Coot-tha forest has more than 1500 hectares of open eucalypt forest waiting to be explored, with picnic areas, creeks, and waterfalls plus over 31 kilometres of tracks.

 If you love running but get bored pounding the concrete and tarmac of the city, give trail running a go.
 The smell of gum trees, scampering wildlife, and dusty tracks (or muddy from Feb – April) all make for a totally different experience.
 There’s around 50 kilometres of tracks to explore with routes to satisfy all levels of fitness.
 Download the complete tracks guide here.

 Head out at sunrise and you’ll have only the cockatoos, pademelons and rays of sunlight breaking through the trees for company.
 Bliss.